Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in Belgium

 The marketing practicum combines formal class work on marketing problem formulation and business communications with an intensive internship or consulting engagement with a business.
 Students work with client firms to develop individual or team projects which focus on marketing activities such as market research, strategy development, sales management, and promotion management.
 Upon completion of the project, students submit a written report and often make a formal presentation to the clients.
 Prerequisites are MKT 111 , MKT 311, and/or MKT 312.
 Professor Permission Required.

-(1) ** An up-to-date resume/CV is required to be submitted with application for the Marketing Practicum course**
+(1) ** An up-to-date resume/CV is required to be submitted with registration for the Marketing Practicum course**

 Students enrolling in the program are required to register for 6 credits and to take at least one lecture course from either Marketing or Music.
 Hence, students may select (1) two marketing courses; (one of which must be a lecture course) or (2) one music and one marketing course or (3) the two music courses.